bmeviauac01/softwarelab1/docs/Lab-MongoDB/index.md

 Follow these steps to solve this exercise:

-1. Create and initialize the `customerCollection`.
+1. Create and initialize the `_customerCollection`.

 1. List all customers.
-The customer entity has the list of `Sites`; the main site is the item `MainSiteID` points to.
+The customer entity has the list of `Sites`; the main site is the item `MainSiteId` points to.
 Use this value to find the main in among the list.

-1. In the collection of the orders, use an aggregation pipeline to calculate the total of all orders for each `CustomerID`.
+1. In the collection of the orders, use an aggregation pipeline to calculate the total of all orders for each `CustomerId`.

 1. Finally, you need the "merge" the two result sets.
 Every customer has a main site; however, not all of them have orders (in which case `TotalOrders` shall be `null`).